 Even in a hot housing market like Arizona, marketing your manufactured home is essential for attracting buyers.
 The average seller has two major ways to market a home: through their listings and by making improvements to their home’s presentation.

-However, it’s equally important to effectively prepare your manufactured home for sale.
+On a separate note, it’s equally important to effectively prepare your manufactured home for sale.
 Simple steps like these will help you increase your home’s appeal to buyers:

 - Apply a fresh coat of paint to your home’s exterior.